 The purpose of the FSCC is to support Dana Hall in its efforts to become a more inclusive community.
 To this end, all parents/guardians of current students of color interested in community, equity, and inclusion are encouraged to participate; our hope is that parents/guardians of students of color will find this an especially welcoming home-away-from-home.

 Student clubs, affinity and alliance groups

 Dana Hall offers a range of student-led culturally relevant clubs.
 Groups meet weekly or bi-weekly with a faculty advisor.
 Student affinity and alliance groups create a school environment that is responsive and supportive to students across many social identities.
 Affinity groups serve students who share a specific identity in service of finding commonalities, differences, support and connection.
 Alliance groups focus on a specific social identity, but are open to all invested in collaboration.
 Both serve an important purpose to ensure a healthy climate in a diverse school community.

-On Tuesday, January 19, Dwayne Betts spoke to the Dana Hall community via Zoom for the annual Martin Luther King, Jr. Convocation.
+On January 11, Yale Law Professor Tracey Meares P22 spoke to the Dana Hall community during the annual Martin Luther King Jr. Convocation.

 AWARE (Association of White Anti-Racist Educators)

 AWARE provides the opportunity to engage in anti-racist work at Dana Hall School.
 The invitation is directed to White people in our community so that, as White people, we can directly address our significant role in perpetuating and dismantling systemic racism.
 All Dana Hall employees who identify as White are invited and encouraged to engage in AWARE.
 This work may help members identify new "tools" for their anti-racist toolkit that they can use in their work at Dana Hall and beyond.

 - To build a strong community of anti-racist adults at Dana Hall School who are committed to supporting and holding each other accountable in furthering their anti-racist work.